DaisyGAN/DaisyGANv5/README.md

 - ```./cfdgan best```
 <br>Randomly iterate each parameter and recompute the weights until the best solution is found.
 This function is multi-process safe.

+- ```./cfdgan bestset```
+<br>Randomly iterate each parameter and recompute the weights outputting the average best parameters to `best_average.txt`.
+This function is multi-process safe.

 - ```./cfdgan "this is an example scentence"```
 <br>Get a percentage of likelyhood that the sampled dataset wrote the provided message.